sam2829/strongest-avenger-react/README.md

 ***Liked Page***

-Liked oage is the same as the homepage but the posts on display are only the posts the logged in user has liked.
+Liked page is the same as the homepage but the posts on display are only the posts the logged in user has liked.

 Desktop Liked page: